Drizein/WhisperVote-Backend-Vote/README.md

 ### Set the environment variables

-modify the `docker-compose.yml` file to set the environment variables for the MariaDB container and the .NET applicaation.
+modify the `docker-compose.yml` file to set the environment variables for the MariaDB container and the .NET application.

 ```sh
       - 'MARIADB_DATABASE=WhisperVoteVote'